bonanitech/blog/_posts/2018-03-18-managing-groups-visibility-in-home-assistant.md

 title:  "Managing groups visibility in Home Assistant"
 date:   2018-03-18 19:54:00 -0400
 tags: home-assistant
+permalink: /managing-groups-visibility-in-home-assistant/
 ---

-After I wrote [Dynamically hide / unhide an entire view in Home Assistant🔗](https://bonani.tech/dynamically-hide-unhide-an-entire-view/), many people asked me if it is possible to do the same with the cards \(groups\).
+After I wrote [Dynamically hide / unhide an entire view in Home Assistant](https://bonani.tech/dynamically-hide-unhide-an-entire-view/), many people asked me if it is possible to do the same with the cards \(groups\).
 It is, and it's easy too.

 <br />